mJxx03/QA_BOT/README.md

 1️⃣ Upload a PDF document through the web interface.2️⃣ The bot extracts text from the document and processes it into chunks.3️⃣ ChromaDB stores the vector embeddings for efficient retrieval.4️⃣ When a user asks a question, the system retrieves the most relevant text segments.5️⃣ IBM WatsonX AI generates a response based on the retrieved information.

+📌 Demonstrating Chatbot Implementation in Colab & IBM Cloud

+During my coursework on Coursera, I successfully implemented the chatbot within the IBM Cloud environment, where WatsonX AI was pre-integrated.
+This setup provided seamless access to AI capabilities without requiring manual API key configuration.

+However, when attempting the same implementation in Google Colab, I encountered a limitation—IBM WatsonX requires an API key for authentication in external environments.
+Since my Coursera-provided IBM Cloud instance had pre-configured access, an API key was not required there.

+Due to this restriction in Colab, I am unable to demonstrate the chatbot directly within this environment.
+Instead, I will provide screenshots from the IBM Cloud environment, showcasing the chatbot’s interface, query processing, and response generation, ensuring a clear demonstration of its capabilities.

 🛠 Technologies Used

 🔹 IBM WatsonX AI – for embedding and answering questions.